For as long as man has been around, we’ve been trying to develop newer, better ways to hunt.

 That being said, standard bows and compound bows need a minimum of 40 lbs draw weight, but crossbows need a minimum of 75 lbs.

-In short, it’s legal to hunt with bows and there are benefits, but you’re going to need similar licensing and have to follow similar rules to gun hunters.
+In short, it’s legal to hunt with bows and there are benefits, but you’re going to need a special permit and have to follow some rules.

 Quick Bow Regulation Info